XSCE/xsce/docs/XSCE-Installation.md

 You can create an iso file that will contain all the required rpms and other packages and will allow you to do a livecd type installation of XSCE.
 It will contain all of the steps in Do Everything from Scratch and be ready for Configuring the Server.

-The steps for doing this are detailed at [link].
+The steps for doing this are detailed at https://github.com/XSCE/xsce/blob/master/installer/livecd.

 #### How To Install XSCE on an XO to Create Your Own Image